 Although I get the premise behind this advice – wrought with good intentions and meant to head us in the direction of success – I am becoming increasingly troubled by how much it permeates through our lives.

 Is it really true that in order to succeed, we have to work hard, make sacrifices, and pull ourselves up by our bootstraps?

 The Myth of Hard Work

 When I was young, I remember my father telling me that “nothing worth having is easy to get.”
 These words were very inspiring to me.
 Especially coming from someone I admired so much.
 So I fully embraced those words and lived by them for most of my life.

 I used the words of my father to encourage and inspire those who sought my guidance.

 I thought I could help bring them comfort in the notion that hard work is beneficial.
 Keep trying, and eventually, your hard work will pay off.
 Even though they had a long, hard road of work ahead of them, it would most certainly be worth it.
-All they had to do is put in the necessary hard work.
+All they had to do was put in the necessary hard work.